troeger/fuzzed/README.md

 You can try the editor at http://fuzzed.org.

-## Installation
+## Local installation

 Currently not supported.
 Use http://fuzzed.org or wait for https://github.com/troeger/fuzzed/issues/107 to be finished.

 ## Development

-If you want to contribute to FuzzEd, there is a lot of information in the [Wiki](https://github.com/troeger/fuzzed/wiki/Home).

-For the impatient, you just need a checkout, Ubuntu and Ansible:

-### Prepare and run a development machine from a checkout
+Thanks for your interest in this project.
+We would love to have you on-board.
+There is some information in the [Wiki](https://github.com/troeger/fuzzed/wiki/Home).
+The developers discuss in the [ORE forum](https://groups.google.com/forum/#!forum/ore-dev).

+The only tested environment for development, at the moment, is a virtual machine managed by Vagrant.
+On your machine, you need:

+  * VirtualBox 5.1.30
+  * Vagrant 1.9.8
+  * Ansible 2.1.1.0

+Other versions of these three products may work, too.

+Get a checkout of the master, or the latest release tag, and run ``vagrant up``.
+This takes a while and installs you a development and execution environment for frontend and backend in a virtual machine.

+When this was successful, the next step is to enter the VM and to run SCons for building all static parts of the project:

+    vagrant ssh
+    scons frontend backend

+If this was successful, you need to initialize the database (SQLite by default):

+    ./manage.py migrate

+Now you can start the development web server:

+    ./manage.py runserver

+From this point, you should be able to use the frontend on your machine.
+Use the URL http://vagrant.fuzzed.org:8000, which points to the local address of the Vagrant machine on your computer.

+With a second SSH login into the machine, you can also have analysis and simulation services available by running:

+    scons run.backend

+Please check the [[architecture|FuzzEdArchitecture]] description page for further details.

+The start page should have a *Developer Login* link right below the OAuth login logos, which works without Internet connectivity.
+The OAuth login logos are broken by default, since you need [[OAuth2 credentials|OAuth2Cred]] to be configured for that.

+If your working on a staging machine, a valid option is to get an OpenID from somewhere such as https://openid.stackexchange.com.

+### Development without Vagrant

+Our setup is only tested on Ubuntu Trusty 32-bit, as installed by Vagrant.
+The software dependencies are mostly likely to break on other platforms.
+You have been warned ...

+After cloning the repository, run the following command:

-* ansible-playbook -i ansible/inventories/localhost ansible/dev.yml
+    ansible-playbook -i ansible/inventories/localhost ansible/dev.yml

+The next steps are as above.
+The only new thing is the environment variable DJANGO_CONFIGURATION, which is automatically set in the Vagrant case:

+    export DJANGO_CONFIGURATION=Dev
-* scons frontend backend
+    scons frontend backend
-* ./manage.py migrate --configuration=Dev
+    ./manage.py migrate
-* ./manage.py runserver --configuration=Dev
+    ./manage.py runserver
-* ...
+    ...
 Coding ...
-* Update the version number in FuzzEd/__init__.py
-* scons package

-### Prepare and run a production machine from a checkout
+## Prepare and run a production machine from a checkout

-* scons frontend backend
+    scons frontend backend
-* scons package
+    scons package
-* ansible-playbook -i ansible/inventories/localhost -e release_version=0.X.X ansible/prod_fe.yml
+    ansible-playbook -i ansible/inventories/localhost -e release_version=0.X.X ansible/prod_fe.yml
-* ansible-playbook -i ansible/inventories/localhost -e release_version=0.X.X ansible/prod_be.yml
+    ansible-playbook -i ansible/inventories/localhost -e release_version=0.X.X ansible/prod_be.yml

 We store our private credentials (OAuth keys etc.) for the fuzzed.org installation in an Ansible vault.
 If you do the same, don't forget to add the *--ask-vault-pass* option to the line above.